 On Christmas Eve our children await the coming of Jesus… they await in obvious, outer, and radiant joyful hope.
 It isn’t Santa Claus that we look for, it’s the One who can gift our souls with joy, happiness, and peace.

 What kind of a God is God, we ask?
 The answer is fashioned by what we are looking for.
 Just what are we expecting from God?

-By turning to God in the midst of our trial we can find renewed energy.
-With it we can find renewed faith in our selves, hope for our futures, and renewed love for the One who created us for happiness and honored us with the task of working with Him to push back the boundaries of chaos and darkness and join in bringing His creation to fulfillment and completion.
+By turning to God in the midst of our trials we can find renewed energy.
+With it we can find renewed faith in our selves, hope for our futures, and renewed love for the One who created us for happiness and honored us with the task of working with Him to push back the boundaries of chaos and darkness and join with Him in bringing His creation to fulfillment and completion.

 Deliver us, we pray, as we wait in joyful hope, all the while working with You, O Lord, to overcome all that would tear away our happiness and the happiness of those around us.